RandomNamer/k4k/README.md

 # Komga UI for Kindle

-A minimal manga reader that proxies a Komga API with server-side rendering optimized for e-readers and mobile devices.
+A minimal manga reader that proxies a Komga API with server-side rendering optimized for e-readers and old mobile devices.
 Made with Cursor within an hour.

 ## Features